raphpay/CountOnMe/README.md

 ### Extension

-The extension created is here to add a functionality to the view controller : present an alert controller, with default title and message.
+The UIViewController extension created is here to add a functionality to the view controller : present an alert controller, with default title and message.

+The Double extension created is here to explicitly round a number with a certain number of digits.

 ## Notes